 Experience industry-standard training and creative practice, and use the latest professional kit to advance your skills for your future career.

-On this course you'll learn a variety of sound design techniques, including field and production recordings, sound synthesis and processing, editing, mixing and using surround sound.
+On this course you'll learn a variety of sound production techniques, including field and studio recordings, sound synthesis and processing, editing, mixing and using surround sound.
 Your understanding of professional production values and aesthetics will be enhanced through technical analysis and critical evaluation.
 We combine creative and technical work with the contextual analysis of theories and history as well as debates about technique, style and meaning.

 Our focus on group work means that you'll also work on creative and technical collaborative projects with others studying related courses.
 You'll be set industry-related tasks which will hone your problem-solving skills in an applied setting, and allow you to complete work to professional standards.